ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 The result of executing the above Nix expression is a new Derivation, where the `rimeDataPkgs` parameter is overridden as `[./rime-data-flypy]`, while other parameters retain their original values.

-In addition to overriding parameters, you can also override the attributes of a Derivation built using `stdenv.mkDerivation` by using `overrideAttrs`.
+In addition to overriding parameters, you can also override the attributes of a Derivation(condiftion: it's built using `stdenv.mkDerivation`) by using `overrideAttrs`.
 For example:

 ```nix
 helloWithDebug = pkgs.hello.overrideAttrs (finalAttrs: previousAttrs: {